valentingol/cliconfig/DOCUMENTATION.md

 dot-separated keys and return the modified flat dict (and keep it flat!).

-In this section, you will learn how they work and how to create your own to make whatever you want with the config (we hope!).
+In this section, you will learn how they work and how to create your own to make whatever you want with the config.

 ### Why a flat dict?